surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.14.0-dev.1 =
+= 4.14.0 =

-(2018/09/24) Added the Open Graph 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.
+(2018/09/26) Added the Open Graph 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.

-= 4.13.1 =

-(2018/09/23) Fixed deprecated call to generate_description() for The SEO Framework (Pro version).